-Among other things, this data collection leads to the “I bought one lava lamp, and now I’m drowning in lava lamp ads” cases.
-But there are search engines that don’t track you — and we’re reviewing some of the best.
+A private search engine is a search engine that doesn’t collect your data and always provides objective and neutral search results.
+You already know what happens when a search engine doesn’t operate that way.
+Among other things, collecting search data leads to “I bought one lava lamp, and now I’m drowning in lava lamp ads” anecdotes.
+But this article focuses on search engines that don’t track you — and we’re reviewing some of the best.

 Table of contents